 Individual companies for which information is not available are also excluded.
 Entities that act as facilitators and associations which are fined at the same time as their member companies will also be excluded, in this second case in order to avoid double counting.

-On the other hand, the analysis does not include cases in which fines have been imposed on executives of the infringing companies, except cases where individuals were fined for their activity as self-employed business owners (identified in the case files both by their own names and by their company names).
+On the other hand, the analysis includes cases where individuals were fined for their activity as self-employed business owners (identified in the case files both by their own names and by their company names).